Adaptive Economic Model Predictive Control: Performance Guarantees for Nonlinear Systems: Problem Setup and Preliminaries

 \section{Problem Setup and Preliminaries}

 In this section, we first discuss the problem setup (Section~\ref{ssec:setup_system}).
-Then, we introduce preliminaries regarding robust MPC (Section~\ref{ssec:robust_MPC}) and least-mean square parameter adaptation (Section~\ref{ssec:LMS}).
+Then, we present background on robust MPC (Section~\ref{ssec:robust_MPC}) and least-mean square parameter adaptation (Section~\ref{ssec:LMS}).
 Lastly, we introduce regularity conditions on the system (Section~\ref{ssec:syst_prop}).